 Learn how patients who need a transplant are being given hope by the Be The Match Registry.

 It can take a few weeks to a few months or more to find a marrow donor or cord blood unit.
-However, sometimes a matching marrow donor or cord blood unit cannot be found.
-If your doctor cannot find a suitable match for you, they will look at other treatment options.
+However, sometimes a closely matched marrow donor or cord blood unit cannot be found.
+If your doctor cannot find a close match for you, they will look at other treatment options.

 Sometimes, family and friends want to help by adding more donors to the registry.
 Be The Match can help with donor recruitment efforts.